iamreemaroy/Reema-Roy/blog/_posts/2025-08-25-main-domain-vs-subdomain-vs-separate-domain-which-is-best-for-your-website.md

 Choosing between a main domain, subdomain, or separate domain is not just a technical decision—it’s a strategic one.
 The right choice depends on your branding, SEO goals, technical setup, and long-term vision.

-At **BizzNist**, we help businesses build and scale websites with the right domain structure, SEO strategy, and seamless user experience.
+I help businesses build and scale websites with the right domain structure, SEO strategy, and seamless user experience.